ome/omero-documentation/tutorial/insight-getting-started.rst

 download and install the version of OMERO.insight or OMERO.importer compatible with your OMERO.server version.

-The latest versions are available for download from the `Milestone Download </site/support/omero4/downloads>`_ page.
+The latest versions are available for download from the :plone:`Milestone Download <support/omero4/downloads>` page.
 Once downloaded, double-click the package to start the install process.

 Logging in